 Success is Not a Destination

 Qualifying the meaning and essence of success is paramount.
-I like to share the story of someone who said that after long years of inventing and reinventing how to succeed as a blogger, he now blogs just around two hours daily, and then doing some other things that can make him happy such as travels and buy things.
-He now has money enough to give him financial freedom.
+I would like to share the story of someone who said that after long years of inventing and reinventing how to succeed as a blogger, he now blogs for just around two hours daily, and then does some other things that can make him happy, such as traveling and buying things.
+He now has enough money to give him financial freedom.